 How we process your personal data

-All of our processing of personal data complies with the applicable data protection legislation.
-This means that we protect your personal data by taking the necessary measures, and that you have the right to contact us at any time to find out what personal data we have saved about you.
+This means, among other things, that we protect your personal data with the necessary measures and that you always have the right to contact us to find out what personal data we have stored about you.

-What are personal data?
+What constitutes personal data?

 Why do we process your personal data?

-- To carry out our duties towards you.
+- To fulfil our duties to you.

-- To send you newsletters and subscription mailings.
+- To send you newsletters and subscriptions.

-Who views your personal data?
+Who can access your personal data?

 Obligation to report